Indicia-Team/indicia-docs/developing/warehouse/plugins.rst

-The hook method (`<my_module>_import_plugins()`) receives a parameter `$entity` and should return an empty array if the plugin does not apply to the entity being imported, or return an associative array keyed by plugin name and with a description in the value.
+The hook method (`<my_module>_import_plugins()`) receives a parameter `$entity` and should return an empty array if the plugin does not apply to the entity being imported, or return an associative array keyed by plugin name (UpperCamelCase format) and with a description in the value.
 The description will be used to provide information on the list of plugins to enable which appears on the Edit page of the Importer 2 prebuilt form type.
 A plugin can have configuration parameters added via the Edit tab of the import page (e.g. the database ID of attributes that the plugin interacts with) so explain the parameters required in the description given.

-Your module must now declare a helper class, `helpers/importPlugin<plugin name>.php` containing a class with the same name as the file and containing public static methods as follows:
+Your module must now declare a helper class, `helpers/importPlugin<plugin name>.php` containing a class with the same name as the file and containing public static methods that implement the required alterations to the import process.
+All methods are optional - only implement those that are needed.
+The following methods are recognised:

 `public static function alterAvailableDbFields(array $params, $required, array &$fields)`
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""